 Insurance is a tool for protecting yourself from financial loss.
-It’s a contract in which you pay a regular fee to an insurance provider, and in return, you receive a payment in the event of an insured loss.
+It’s a contract in which you pay a fee to an insurance provider, and in return, you receive a payment in the event of an insured loss.
 It can help reduce financial hardship and cover the cost of unexpected events such as theft, illness, property damage, and death.

 It’s all about minimizing risk.

 The risk of illness, theft, damage, fire, accident, or death is real.
 Many New Brunswickers choose to minimize the chance of a resulting financial hardship.
-If you think you may not be able to afford potential financial loss or damage from an unexpected event, then you should consider buying insurance.
+If you think you may not be able to afford potential financial loss or damage from an unexpected event, then you may consider buying insurance.

 Types of insurance